oracle/ojdbc-extensions/ojdbc-provider-spring/README.md

 provider configuration from the command line.

 The helper generates resource-provider connection properties for the End User Security Context provider.
-It does not connect to Spring, an authorization server, or a database; it only prints the values you configure.
+It does not connect to an authorization server, or a database; it only prints the values you configure.